supertokens/blog/content/http-error-codes-401-vs-403/index.md

 Understanding HTTP status codes is imperative since most modern Web APIs leverage this protocolr and on the surface, HTTP status codes are straightforward.
 A `200` response signifies the request was successfully completed while a `404`  signifies that the address was not found and a `500` means an internal error occurred in the backend server.
 But there seems to be some confusion between error codes `401 Unauthorized` and `403 Forbidden`.
 In this blog we will be looking into the differences between the two and when is it appropriate to respond with them.

 ## HTTP 401 UNAUTHORIZED
 The HTTP status code 401, often denoted as `UNAUTHORIZED`, signifies that the client lacks proper authentication credentials or has provided invalid credentials.
-In simpler terms, the server has failed to identify the user
+In simpler terms, the server has failed to identify the user.

 This could occur due to: